spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 * Write access:<br/>
 Many [workers](#workers) can connect to a [SpatialOS world](#spatialos-world).
 For each [component](#spatialos-component) on a [SpatialOS entity](#spatialos-entity), there can be no more than one worker with write access to it.
 This worker is the only one able to modify the component’s state and handle commands for it.
 Workers with write access are said to “have authority” and be “authoritative”; workers without write access are said to be “non-authoritative”.
 Which [types of workers](#worker-types) can have write access is governed by each entity’s [access control list (ACL)](#access-control-list-acl).
 A write ACL is specified per component.
-The write authority is managed by SpatialOS, and can change regularly due to [load balancing (SpatialOS concept documentation)](https://docs.improbable.io/reference/latest/shared/glossary#load-balancing).
+The write authority is managed by SpatialOS, and can change regularly due to [load balancing]({{urlRoot}}/content/spatialos-concepts/workers-and-load-balancing).
 <br/>
 * Read access:<br/>
 Read access allows [workers](#workers) to know the state of a [SpatialOS component](#spatialos-component).
 The [access control list (ACL)](#access-control-list-acl) also controls which workers have read-access to a [SpatialOS entity](#spatialos-entity).
 Read access does not allow a worker to change a component.
 Read access is at the entity level; if a worker can read from an entity, it is allowed to read from all components on that entity.